Is Fashion Ready for Snapchat Sunglasses?

 Besides smartwatches and maybe AirPod headphones, wearable tech has yet to crack the code for mainstream success.
 But Snap Inc. might have the answer: just make it good-looking.

-This fall, you can find the Spectacles 2 Nico and Veronica at Neiman Marcus and Nordstrom for $199.
+The Spectacles 2 Nico and Veronica are available now at Spectacles.com for $199, as well as at Neiman Marcus and Nordstrom this fall.